Tax Filing for International Students

 Please note: If you worked on campus in 2018, you will receive a W2 earnings statement in your ADP account from Webster University Payroll office sometime after January 31st.

 Student employees who receive tax treaty benefits should wait to file US taxes until after receiving the Form 1042S from the Payroll office.

 Students should plan ahead and begin preparing their tax forms in GTP between mid-March and April 17th.

 All workshops are located in the Emerson Library, eClassroom, Room 110.

 Monday, March 11th 2-3 pm

 To Sign up for a Tax Workshop, please complete the TAX CODE REQUEST FORM

-What do I Need to Bring to File Taxes?
+What Documents Do I Need to Prepare My Taxes?